 This page was installed by

-Recent additions: Finding all the slope ticks that need to be changed; symbols that are no longer available; yellow might be too bright on farm maps.
+Recent additions: Minimum cliffs and banks may point up-hill.
+OCAD 12 Conversion tool may scramble user-specified symbol numbers.
+Finding all the slope ticks that need to be changed; symbols that are no longer available; yellow might be too bright on farm maps.
 Latest items are at the top of each section.

 Small detailed things that need a tooth-comb inspection

 - Michael W: When changing form-line slope ticks in sand-dune terrain, even with Dave Fisher's trick below I still miss some.
 I temporarily change the formline tag to another colour to make them stand out from tags not to be changed.
 If you have "auto select symbol" in your preferences as I have, then dragging a window round two or more to be changed reduces the number of clicks.

 - Michael: Here's a list of symbols that disappear.
 Requires human (as opposed to automatic) action.
 Firing range, Grave, Boulder field type B, Blue cross.
 My CRT changes these into a fat purple line or a First Aid cross so I can inspect and deal.
 The grave is the one I miss, am discussing with some others what to do with graveyards at ISOM scales - perhaps a cairn.